markreha/nosql/Docker/README.txt

 -- Build the Docker Image if the image has not been built before docker build -t mynodejs .

--- Code can be copied to the app folder
--- Run the Docker Image and go to localhost:3000 to run the Express / MongoDB Test App ./run.sh
+-- Application Code can be copied to the share volume (see the run script) -- Run the Docker Image and go to localhost:3000 to run the Express / MongoDB Test App ./run.sh